 In its 2018 round, NIST and U.S. Department of Homeland Security Science and Technology Directorate (DHS S&T) will co-host the GCTC- Smart and Secure Cities and Communities Challenge (SC3) program and will encourage participating teams to have additional focus on cybersecurity and privacy as the first order concern, as well as all existing GCTC goals such as replicability, scalability and sustainability.

-“To establish and demonstrate replicable, scalable, and sustainable models for incubation and deployment of interoperable, standard-based solutions using advanced technologies such as Internet of Things (IoT) and Cyber-Physical Systems (CPS) and demonstrate their measurable benefits in cities and communities.”
+“To establish and demonstrate replicable, scalable, and sustainable models for incubation and deployment of interoperable, secure, standard-based solutions using advanced technologies such as Internet of Things (IoT) and Cyber-Physical Systems (CPS) and demonstrate their measurable benefits in cities and communities.”

 PLEASE NOTE: This is a collaborative website.
 NIST does not endorse the views expressed, or necessarily concur with the information presented on these sites.
 Further, NIST does not endorse any commercial products that may be mentioned on these sites.
 All the material on this website is in the public domain and is intended for unrestricted use by interested parties, including any text, diagrams, or images, unless indicated explicitly.

 Don't share anything on this site that you do not want to be public.
 Do not post any proprietary documents, information or data Anything placed on this site is considered public disclosure and it shall be deemed to have been disclosed on a non-confidential basis, without any restrictions on use by anyone, except that no valid copyright or patent right shall be deemed to have been waived by such disclosure.